Qian-IMMULab/.github/profile/README.md

-**The mission of Qian IMMU Research Lab takes advantages of engineering informatics to design and develop new multimodal intelligent medical ultrasound, for advancing precise disease diagnosis and treatment.**
+**The mission of Qian IMMU Research Lab is to take advantages of engineering informatics to design and develop new multimodal intelligent medical ultrasound, for advancing disease diagnosis, prognosis and treatment.**